attardi/wikiextractor/README.md

 The tool is written in Python and requires Python 3 but no additional library.
 **Warning**: problems have been reported on Windows due to poor support for `StringIO` in the Python implementation on Windows.

-For further information, see the [project Home Page](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) or the [Wiki](https://github.com/attardi/wikiextractor/wiki).
+For further information, see the [Wiki](https://github.com/attardi/wikiextractor/wiki).

 # Wikipedia Cirrus Extractor